hisashin/qNinjaLite/arduino/README.md

 <img src="https://raw.githubusercontent.com/hisashin/NinjaLAMP/master/images/versions.png" alt="versions" width="600">

-## 1. How to Setup

-## Hardware config
+**This README is for ver1.0**

-The configuration for each model can be found in HardwareConf.cpp and HardwareConf.h.
+The configuration for each version can be found in HardwareConf.cpp and HardwareConf.h.
 HardwareConf class has two construction methods for two models:

 * ver0.9 (initFirstModel)